Rebif (interferon beta-1a)

 • Have low blood counts

-• Have Thrombotic Microangiopathy (damage to small blood vessels in vital organs)
+• Have thrombotic microangiopathy (damage to small blood vessels in vital organs)

 • Have a history of seizures

-• Experience development of new autoimmune disorders
+• Develop new autoimmune disorders

 By providing your email address, you are agreeing to our privacy policy.